-Photographer Christopher Dodd gets locked inside Tempelhof Airport – with beautiful results…
+Photographer Christopher Dodd gets accidentally locked inside Tempelhof Airport…

 Tempelhof airport drew me in from the start.
 I drove past it one Sunday afternoon and didn’t have a clue what it was.
 After a bit of research I discovered it was the abandoned Tempelhof airport constructed by the Nazi regime.
 Being British, it always strikes a chord with me and was at first nervous but exceptionally intrigued to take the tour.

 A daunting building, it looms over you as you approach the front entrance.
 I took the tour with my producer and 20 other wide-eyed people.
-The structure from the outside has this hard solid appearance, but you can’t help but want to see behind the 9000 offices that reside inside.
+The structure from the outside has this hard, solid appearance, but you can’t help but want to see behind the 9,000 offices inside.

-The tour not only opened my eyes to the obscene visions of the Nazi regime; it also opened my eyes to what an airport actually is – i.e. the areas the public just don’t usually see.
+The tour not only opened my eyes to the obscene visions of the Nazi regime; it also opened my eyes to what an airport actually is thanks to visiting the areas the public just don’t usually see.
 It may not be in use any more, but nothing has changed since it was a functioning airport.
-It feels like one day the management simply closed the doors and left it as it was – it’s far more than an empty shell.
+It feels like one day the management simply closed the doors and left it as it was: it’s far more than an empty shell.